-(i) Borrowings are initially recognised at fair value, net of transaction costs incurred.
+- (i) Borrowings are initially recognised at fair value, net of transaction costs incurred.
 Borrowings are subsequently measured at amortised cost.
 Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in profit or loss over the period of the borrowings using the effective interest method.
-Fees paid on the establishment of loan facilities are rent period of the borrowing using the effective interest method.
-Fees paid on the establishment of loan facilities are rent period of the borrowing using the effective interest method.
-Fees paid on the establishment of loan facilities are rent period of the borrowing using the effective interest method.
-Fees paid on the establishment of loan facilities are rent period of the facility will be drawn down, the fee is approximately as a prepayment for liquidity services and amortised over the period of the facility to which it relates.

-(ii) Borrowings are classified as current financial liabilities unless the group has an unconditional right to defer settlement of the liability for at least 12 months after the reporting period.
+Fees paid on the establishment of loan facilities are recognised as transaction costs of the loan to the extent that it is probable that some or all of the facility will be drawn down.
+In this case, the fee is deferred until the draw down occurs.
+To the extent there is no evidence that it is probable that some or all of the facility will be drawn down, the fee is capitalised as a prepayment for liquidity services and amortised over the period of the facility to which it relates. - (ii) Borrowings are classified as current financial liabilities unless the group has an unconditional right to defer settlement of the liability for at least 12 months after the reporting period.
 Where there is a breach of a material provision of a long-term loan arrangement on or before the end of the reporting period with the effect that the liability becomes payable on demand on the reporting date, the entity does not classify the liability as current, if the lender agreed, after the reporting period and before the approval of the financial statements for issue, not to demand payment as a consequence of the breach.